Awards & Recognition

 With certification from the United Network for Organ Sharing (UNOS) and the Centers for Medicare & Medicaid Services, the Liver Transplant Program at St. Joseph's has achieved excellent patient outcomes, including a one-year patient/graft survival rate oflO0 percent as of December 2017.

-The Liver Transplant Program is part of a robust liver disease center that includes the largest viral hepatitis practice in Arizona, a rapidly growing clinical research program, and a partnership with the University of Arizona Cancer Center.
+The Liver Transplant Program is part of a robust liver disease center that includes the largest viral hepatitis practice in Arizona, a rapidly growing clinical research program, and a partnership with the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.
 We take a whole-body approach to liver disease, investing both in the prevention and treatment of early-stage disease and the management of end-stage disease.

 The goal of our transplant program is to give unparalleled care to patients with end-stage liver disease and to maintain collaborative communication among referring physicians, patients and the transplant team.